 Since July 2020, two dispensaries located in the periphery of Damascus were included in the project: the dispensary of Ibrahim Khalil in Kashkoul, managed by the order of the sisters basiliennes chouerites, and the dispensary of the parish of Saint Joseph (Mar Yousef) in Dwela.
 The two institutions belong to the Melkite Greek catholic Patriarchate.
 Later on, in late 2021, another dispensary joined the project, located in Latakia and runned by the Latin parish of the Sacred Heart of Jesus, established in collaboration with Pro Terra Sancta organization.
-Finally, since November 2022, the dispensary of Sweida joined the project, established and managed by the Capuccin Friars.
+Since November 2022, the dispensary of Sweida joined the project, established and managed by the Capuccin Friars, and finally in November 2023 a new dispensary was inaugurated in Safita (managed by the the greek catholic church of Saint Nicolas)